davetii/java-samples/README.md

 # Java Samples

 ## Todo
-* Add File Helpers
+* Add JSON conversion examples for JACKSON and GSON
-* Study of Mocks, Fakes, Mockito, example
+* Add examples of Mockito mocks and spies
 * Stream data methods and calculation methods
 * Use flatMap() methods in the Stream API
 * java 8 Date/Time